-The private landowner in East Texas has perhaps the most to gain from our program - and the most to lose if good land and timber management practices are not followed.
+As a private landowner in East Texas, you perhaps have the most to gain from the Forest Stewardship Program— and the most to lose if good land and timber management practices are not followed.

-It is clear that thoughtful stewardship will pay dividends not only to landowners and the forest products industry, but to the overall environmental health of the region as well.
+Forest stewardship will pay dividends not only to you and the forest products industry, but to the overall environmental health of the region as well.

 The Central Texas Hill Country has been named one of the world's "Last Great Places."
-Central Texas natural resources are threatened by land mismanagement (detrimental to soil, water quality, native plants and wildlife habitat), removal of fire from the ecosystem and oak wilt.
+Natural resources in this region are threatened by poor land management, fire exclusion, invasive species, oak wilt and rapid population growth.

-Every year approximately 535 million tons of West Texas land literally blows away.
-Just one mile of windbreak trees can keep up to 2,800 tons of this valuable Texas resource at home.
-Windbreaks are essential in protecting farmland, livestock homesteads and roadways from the harsh environmental elements of the High Plains.
-They also provide crucial habitat for High Plains wildlife and enhance the value of your property.
+Every year, approximately 535 million tons of West Texas land literally blows away.
+Just one mile of windbreak trees can keep up to 2,800 tons of valuable soil on site.
+Windbreaks are essential in protecting farmland, livestock, homesteads and roadways from the harsh weather of the High Plains.
+They also provide crucial habitat for wildlife and enhance the value of your property.